Zumili/find-extreme-hashes/README.md

 # Python-Find-Smallest-Hash
-Find the smallest hash of a specific type like MD5, SHA1 and more in python.
+Find the smallest hash of a specific type like MD5, SHA1 and more in python 3.x.

 ## How to install?